_______________

 is a light to dark orange species, sometimes with a few scattered

-pale spots.
+pale spots on the notum formed by the absence of orange pigment.
 It has a gelatinous texture.

 Natural history: